-NSNC: Is there anything that you would say in terms of, like, very young Black girls?
+NSNC: Is there anything that you would say to very young Black girls?
 Your strategy comes from a lot of maturity, a lot of spiritual growth, I'm assuming.
 And young Black girls don't have that maturity yet but they're still living with the triggers.
 They're still living in this world.
 So what would you say for them?

 Dr. Sarah Webb: The third thing about paying attention to who you have relationships with is key.
 So not sticking around the girls who are colorist, even if they're dark skinned girls who say colorist things, right?
 Distance yourself from these people.
 I know it's a tricky thing to end friendships.
 I'm not saying stop talking to people, but limit your time around colorist folks, be very, very protective of your inner circle.
 And only let in people who affirm you and say positive things, only let in people who show you that they also love themselves.
 Don't befriend bullies, even if they’re bullying somebody because they have a physical handicap or because of their size.
 Anyone who bullies for any reason is not the vibe tribe that you need.

 If you're of the age to be making decisions about friendships and the circles you run in, that's important.
-I also think that for young adults, middle school age, even some young elementary school students, maybe 5th grade age.
-There are a lot of books coming out that you can read at various reading levels with dark skinned Black girl characters where they're explicitly talking about colorism.
+I also think that for young adults, middle school age, there are a lot of books coming out that you can read at various reading levels with dark skinned Black girl characters where they're explicitly talking about colorism.
 One of the most famous ones is The Skin I'm In by Sharon G. Flake.
 There’s a new one out called Genesis Begins Again by Alicia Williams.

-Also, some of the tangible things I did during my adolescence was listening to talk.
-You can also control your consumption to some degree.If you have access to YouTube as a young person.
-Listen to some Lauryn Hill.
+You can also control your consumption to some degree.If you have access to YouTube as a young person listen to some Lauryn Hill.
 Listen to some India Arie music videos, Jamila Woods, “Holy,” which talks about self love.
 Even if you're relatively young, you can still find music and role models.